Don’t be cynical. Seize this moment for a real Fresh Start, with a transformed atmosphere between changed Labour and the newly led government in Dublin

 Benn has yet to form his approach, whether he will have a major sit down with all the parties and hammer out a new version of New Decade New Approach, like that steered by the one half effective Conservative secretary of state since 2015, Julian Smith.
 If he does, better luck this time after Stormont House Agreement, Fresh Start etc etc etc,

-You might thank Making the Assembly Work is enough to be going on with.
+You might think Making the Assembly Work is enough to be going on with.

-Whether the northern parties will respond to metropolitan nudging remains to be seen.
+Whether the Stormont parties will respond to metropolitan nudging remains to be seen.
 That’s the most even the most fervent optimist can say.
 Meanwhile..

 This is what our political debate should be about, not sectarian drivel from attention seekers.
 With greater stability in both London and Belfast, the Executive now has a platform to make progress on rescuing public services.
 Our job will be critical in holding them to account.